bsilver52/DetectRiverIce/README.md

 ### Languages
 Google Earth Engine scripts were written in JavaScript, and R scripts were written in R.

-### Packages
-What other libraries or software packages does it rely on?
-- List packages or software required for the code to work
-- R
-    - `ggplot2`
-    - `readxl`
-	- `lubridate`
-	- `tidyverse`
-	- `splines`
-	- `magrittr`

 ## Parameters
-Describe any steps needed for the script to run.
-It will help to specify which line in the code will need to be changed by the user based on their needs.

 1. Acquire Google Earth Engine login
 2. Load satellite imagery